Chapter 4: Team Culture

 Trust is built through:

-1. Consistency: Do what you say
+1. Consistency.
+Do what you say

-2. Competence: Know your stuff
+2. Competence.
+Know your stuff

-3. Care: Actually give a shit about teammates
+3. Care.
+Actually give a shit about teammates

-4. Vulnerability: Admit when you don't know
+4. Vulnerability.
+Admit when you do not know

 Building Trust in Standups